 The tutorial also indicates it is a good idea to get some mesh to put over the top of the barrel to keep the mosquitoes out, since mosquitoes breed in standing water.

-Learn More: A Budgeter’s Guide to Rainwater Harvesting
+You Might Also Like: A Budgeter’s Guide to Rainwater Harvesting